api-platform/docs/core/jwt.md

 ## Testing with Behat

-Let's configure Behat to automatically send a `Authorization` HTTP header containing a valid JWT token when a scenario is marked with a `@login` annotation.
+Let's configure Behat to automatically send an `Authorization` HTTP header containing a valid JWT token when a scenario is marked with a `@login` annotation.
 Edit `features/bootstrap/FeatureContext.php` and add the following methods:

 ```php
 <?php